bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-31-boolean-expression-from-truth-table.md

 ---
 layout: post
-title: "Obtaining a Boolean Expression from a Truth Table"
+title: "Boolean Expression from Truth Table"
 ---

 Producing a truth table from a boolean expression is a trivial task, as you